dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 - As the complexity of tasks and environments increases, the need for more computational power and faster simulations becomes critical.
 Fast simulations ensure that as models and environments grow more complex

+### CONS
+- real-world: application
+- simulation such as env

 #### Transfer Learning
 It aims at improving the performance of target learners on target domains by transferring the knowledge contained in difference but related source domains